 When most people hear driving under the influence (DUI) they think about drunk driving.
-While the term DUI does refer to people who drive while intoxicated, it can also be used to describe someone who is driving under the influence of drugs.
+While the term DUI refers to people who drive while intoxicated, it can also be used to describe stoned drivers in Colorado.

 In Colorado, where recreational marijuana is legal, there have been instances of people driving stoned.
 Though marijuana hasn’t been linked to a significant rise in motor vehicle accidents or related deaths, statistics show that a portion of traffic fatalities can be attributed to marijuana use.

 According to the Colorado Department of Transportation (CDOT), 547 of the traffic fatalities in 2015 involved drugs.
 In these accidents, 68 drivers tested positive for cannabis only and 24 tested positive for cannabis and other drugs.